LCLY/WallCracksAR/README.md

 # WallCracksAR

-Develop an AR application that can be utilized for wall inspection and maintenance in the AEC industry.
+Develop an Augmented Reality application utilizing Microsoft Holoelns that can be used for wall inspection and maintenance in the AEC industry.